Ayush-aps/books/README.md

 # Bookish — Group 53

-*Project short:* Bookish is a unified web platform for book buyers, sellers, and administrators.
-The platform provides role-specific dashboards and features: browsing, subscriptions, personal libraries and progress tracking for buyers; upload, inventory and order management for sellers; and content moderation, reports and user management for admins.
+*Project short:* A unified web platform for book buyers, sellers, and administrators.
+Bookish integrates the functionalities of both Amazon Books and Kindle Reader, offering a seamless experience for users to buy, sell, and read books online.
+The platform provides role-specific dashboards and features:
+Buyers can browse, subscribe, maintain personal libraries, and track reading progress.
+Sellers can upload books, manage inventory, and handle orders efficiently.
+Administrators can oversee content moderation, user management, and system-wide reports.
+Bookish aims to bridge the gap between book e-commerce and digital reading platforms, delivering an all-in-one solution for book enthusiasts and vendors alike.
 ---

 ## Project meta